-Social & physical Human-Robot Interaction and safe & energy efficient compliant actuation, with applications in health and manufacturing.
+Our Robotics Engineers.
+Social & Physical Human-Robot Interaction and safe & energy efficient compliant actuation, with applications in health and manufacturing.

-The effectiveness of robotic assistance for neurological rehabilitation and rehabilitation psychology
+RERE investigates the effectiveness of robotic assistance for neurological rehabilitation and the impact on rehabilitation psychology.

 Discover the research groups and their groundbreaking work more extensively on the research page of this website.